All Products

 • Only one primary key field is allowed.

 • Recommend Standards: Select the field standard for the field.
-To create a standard, see Create and Manage Data Standards.
+To create a standard, see create and manage data standards.

 Note

-Field deletion cannot be undone.
+Field deletions cannot be undone.

-Batch Operation
+Batch Operations

 You can batch select table fields to perform the following operations.